Gates and OpenAI in $50m deal that will help fight global aid cuts by Trump

 The partnership seeks to help several African countries use artificial intelligence to improve their health systems and mitigate the impact of cuts

-The Gates Foundation and OpenAI are setting up a $50 million (£37m) partnership to help several African countries use artificial intelligence to improve their health systems and mitigate the impact of international aid cuts, Bill Gates has said.
+The Gates Foundation and OpenAI are setting up a $50m (£37m) partnership to help several African countries use artificial intelligence to improve their health systems and mitigate the impact of international aid cuts, Bill Gates has said.

 The partnership, called Horizon1000, plans to work with African leaders to determine how best to use the technology, starting with Rwanda.